eMyths and eRealities

 If you’ve ever published a print book, you know what a myth this is, so why should it be any different for eBooks?

-Nothing's changed.
-You still have to get your book noticed, reviewed, blogged about.
+Nothing’s changed.
+You still have to get your book noticed, reviewed, blogged about, ‘liked’ and ‘shared’.
 You also have to chat it up online, get interviewed.
-You have to send out email circulars, make sure it's listed on the key databases and high up on the search engines.
-Think in terms of a campaign, not a launch.
+You have to send out email circulars, make sure it’s listed on the key databases and high up on the search engines.
+Think in terms of a long-term campaign, not a one-shot launch.
 Keeping your powder dry over several months.
 Thanks to virtual launches, you may be able to host yours in your pajamas – more on that later!

-If anything, it's more challenging promoting an eBook.
-The world is just waking up to the eBook as a valid alternative to the printed book.
-People still like their physical books, even prefer them to eBooks.
-You'll need to persuade them not only to buy your book, but to accept it in digital wrapping.
+If anything, it’s more challenging promoting an eBook.
+The world is just warming up to the eBook as a valid alternative to the printed book.
+People still like their physical books.
+So you’ll need to persuade them not only to buy your book, but to accept it in digital wrapping.

-Your audience will be well beyond your home suburb.
+Your audiences will live well beyond your home suburb.
 They may not even speak your language.
-They are busier, more easily distracted, more constantly bombarded with distractions than readers have ever been.
-How will you meet them, introduce yourself and your work?
-Or convince them to buy?
+They are busier, more constantly bombarded with distractions than readers have ever been.
+How will they discover your work?
+And how will you convince them to buy it?

 You can be sure that no one else will do it for you – unless your work is the one in a million that captivates people into spreading it by word of mouth.

-10. eBook contracts will work pretty much like print book contracts
+10. eBook contracts work much like print book contracts

 In some ways, yes.
 In many other areas, no. Conventional contracts are based on the notion of territories.
 You essentially lease your property to a publisher for a specified time and then have the right to take it back and lease it to someone else.
 If your work is commercial enough, you may be able to lease it to several publishers in several territories elsewhere in the world and make money from them as well as the original publisher.

-But with eBooks, the notion of territory is mostly out the window. eBooks are global by nature rather than limited by geography.
-Their very existence undermines the territorial sanctity assigned to their physical counterparts.
+But with eBooks, the notion of territory is mostly out the window. eBooks are global by their digital nature rather than limited by geography, though some distributors may offer you the option to restrict the territories into which your eBook sells.
+It remains to be seen if the territories as we know them for physical books can survive the digital revolution.

 Further, once published, eBooks have a half life approaching radioactive elements.
-It's hard enough to take down a physical book once it's on Amazon and outlets all over the world are offering it new and used at various price points.
-Can you imagine how hard it will be to dismantle once it's up on multiple Readers?
-Or to cut off supply, if the hackers get into it and disable the digital rights protections?
+It’s hard enough to take down a physical book once it’s on Amazon and outlets all over the world are offering it new and used at various price points.
+Can you imagine how hard it will be to dismantle once it’s up on multiple Readers?
+Or to cut off supply, when the hackers get into your precious file and disable the digital rights protections?
+(You notice I didn’t say if!)

 The lawyers are working to counter that now.
-But the pace of legal evolution to meet the challenges of digital copyright and piracy will make Bleak House look like a sprint.
-In the meantime, all parties concerned will have to be on guard.
+But the progress of legal evolution to meet the challenges of digital copyright and piracy will make Bleak House look like a sprint.
+In the meantime, all of us concerned about compensation in exchange for our creative output will have to be on guard.
 Very much on guard!